How does the Pitman schedule work?

 Better work-life balance

-One of the primary benefits of both Pitman team management systems is that employees get more full days off than they would while working a standard five-day week of eight-hour shifts.
+One of the primary benefits of the Pitman team management systems is that employees get more full days off than a standard five-day workweek.
 Workers get around 15 days off work per month on the Pitman schedule compared to eight days in a typical working month.

 Improved attendance